 462-1 to 3 SPECIAL TOPICS IN HEALTH EDUCATION.
 Relevant health issues; topic and credit hours announced.
 May be repeated to a maximum of 6 hours provided no topic is repeated.
+For either health education majors and minors only or kinesiology majors only.
 Prerequisite: HED 201 or consent of instructor.